 Notes

-- Grated cassava: You can use fresh or frozen finely grated cassava.
+- Grated cassava: You can use either fresh or frozen finely grated cassava.

-- Glutinous rice flour: It is also known as sweet rice flour or malagkit in Filipino.
-Despite its name, it is gluten-free and not sweet at all.
+- Glutinous rice flour: Known as sweet rice flour or "malagkit" in Filipino, this flour becomes sticky when cooked.
+Despite its name, it is gluten-free and not sweet.

-- Coconut milk: I used full-fat coconut milk.
-You can also use coconut cream (without sugar) or evaporated milk – the texture and taste may slightly change.
+- Coconut milk: I used full-fat coconut milk here.
+You can also use unsweetened coconut cream or evaporated milk, but note that this may slightly alter the texture and taste.

 - Egg yolks: I excluded the egg whites for a smoother, creamier custard layer.